ricochet/wasmio-2023/README.md

-# wasmio demo for wasi-cloud
+# wasmio 2023

+This is the second part of Dan Chiarlone and my demo showing off wasi-cloud.

-Checkout the companion demo from @danbugs is at [danbugs/wasmio-demo](https://github.com/danbugs/wasmio-demo).
+Checkout the companion demo from @danbugs at [danbugs/wasmio-demo](https://github.com/danbugs/wasmio-demo).

 ## What if a component can be run portably across clouds and services?